Updated 15 Aug 2018 -- eBird Taxonomy v2018

 - August 2015 update

-The Clements Checklist follows the two AOU committees, NACC and SACC, but there are a small number of cases where the committees are not in alignment.
+The Clements Checklist follows the two AOS committees, NACC and SACC, but there are a small number of cases where the committees are not in alignment.
 Since the American Birding Association (ABA) and many other groups follow the species taxonomy of the NACC, we document these departures in detail below.
 Note that minor differences in checklist order occur as well, but are not detailed in full.
 Appendix B documents departures from the SACC.

 - Purple Swamphen (Porphyrio porphyrio): Although considered a single species by NACC, it has recently been recognized that there are six species within Purple Swamphen, occurring roughly from west to east in the Old World as follows: Western Swamphen (Porphyrio porphyrio); African Swamphen (Porphyrio madagascariensis); Gray-headed Swamphen (Porphyrio poliocephalus); Black-backed Swamphen (Porphyrio indicus); Philippine Swamphen (Porphyrio pulverulentus); and Australasian Swamphen (Porphyrio melanotus).
 The species was recently added to the North American list because of an established, introduced population of Gray-headed Swamphen in Florida.
 Since that time, a vagrant African Swamphen has also appeared on Bermuda.
+The NACC considered this split in 2016 but chose not to split Purple Swamphen at this time.
+AOS-NACC did recently consider this proposal but did not elect to split.

 - Fork-tailed Swift (Apus pacificus) is considered a single species by the AOU, but split into four species by most other authorities, including eBird/Clements.
 Of those, only Pacific Swift (Apus pacificus) has occurred in North America (as a vagrant to Alaska).
 The other three species are Salim Ali's Swift (Apus salimalii), Blyth's Swift (Apus leuconyx), and Cook's Swift (Apus cooki), all of which are non-migratory and unlikely to occur in North America.
+AOS-NACC did consider this proposal but did not elect to split.

 - Hwamei (Garrulax canorus): In accord with most authorities, Chinese Hwamei (Garrulax canorus) and Taiwan Hwamei (Garrulax taewanus) are split by eBird, resulting in the common name difference between the NACC and eBird/Clements.